 Use our label

 - Labeling the box with an “artist’s pigments” sign should be enough, but we can always do better by providing all the necessary documentation.
 Just in case.

 - We strongly recommend you download this label we have designed, print it and glue it to the box or bag containing the oil paints.
 You can download it for free in JPG and PDF.

 Traveling with oil paints: documentation for airport agents

 Airport security departments have very strict regulations for flammable materials.
 While artistic materials are not usually flammable, some agents may think they are.

 For agents to be sure that your paints are not flammable, you must print the MSDS (Material Safety Data Sheet) of the brand —or brands— of oil paints you use.

 You can download these documents from the manufacturer’s pages.
-Coming up next we provide you with a list of the main brands and a download link of their MSDS.
+Below, we provide you with a list of the main brands and a download link to their MSDS.

-Without the tag and the MSDS, you may have problems.
+Without the tag and MSDS, you could have problems.
 Highlight these two lines with a phosphorescent marker:

 - The artist’s color is vegetable oil-based and is not hazardous.